Direct High-Resolution Imaging of Earth-Like Exoplanets: Fundamentals of Exoplanet Imaging

-Even under optimistic assumptions, diffuse astrophysical backgrounds alone inject $\dot N_{\rm bkg}\simeq (0.66\text{–}1.72)\;\mathrm{phot\,s^{-1}}$ into the PSF core, while an unresolved Earth–twin at 10 pc delivers $ \dot N_{\rm sig}\simeq3.92\;\mathrm{phot\,s^{-1}}$, see (\ref{eq:planet-signal}).
-Thus sky photons contribute \(14\%\)–\(30\%\) of the total count rate, inflating required integration times by factors of 1.2–1.4 for fixed SNR.
-In practice this irreducible “sky” floor—made even more uncertain by poorly constrained exo-zodiacal levels—must be removed via precise sky-background models or dedicated off-target reference fields.
+Even under optimistic assumptions, diffuse backgrounds alone inject $\dot N_{\rm bkg}\simeq (0.66\text{–}1.72)\;\mathrm{phot\,s^{-1}}$ into the PSF core, while an unresolved Earth–twin at 10 pc delivers $ \dot N_{\rm sig}\simeq3.92\;\mathrm{phot\,s^{-1}}$, (\ref{eq:planet-signal}).
+Thus, diffuse sky photons contribute ${17\text{--}44\%}$ of the planet's count rate in the PSF core, inflating required integration times by factors of 1.2–1.4 for fixed SNR.
+In practice this irreducible “sky” floor---made even more uncertain by poorly constrained exozodiacal dust levels (exo-zodi)---must be removed via precise sky-background models or dedicated off-target reference fields.
 Failure to do so will prevent photon-noise–limited performance and compromise high-fidelity exoplanet characterization.